eclipse-iceoryx/iceoryx/doc/design/draft/subscription.md

 #### Subscription with _HistorySize_ 6

-The subscriber cache contains the six samples ordered after _DeliveryTime_.
+The subscriber cache contains the six samples ordered by _DeliveryTime_.

 | Publisher | Timepoint | Sample |
 |:---------:|:---------:|:------:|